 Note 2: The HV battery supplies power to the 12V battery.
 If the 12V battery also becomes depleted then even opening the car will be a problem.
 Access tot he 12V battery is possible and this battery can be boosted allowing the car to start charging but in practice the car will still need recovering to a suitable charger

-Avoid using any 3rd party app that polls the car for information such as Teslafi.
-In general we DO NOT support any 3rd party app as the Tesla security is not sufficient to discriminate and the developers rarely sign up to standards such as the European General Data Protection Act which we believe are relevant to cars with level of logging Tesla provide.
-Irrespective, the polling of the car will keep computers awake and increase the vampire drain considerably.
+Avoid using any 3rd party app that poll the car for information such as Teslafi.
+While many apps do work better and try not to wake the car, partly supported by Tesla introducing a Wake request to the API, these 3rd party apps do not always get it right.
+As an aside, we DO NOT recommend any 3rd party app that retains your details.
+The Tesla security is not sufficient to discriminate, the introduction of Multi factor authentication (MFA) only provides limited protection as Tesla also issue renewal tokens that avoid the subsequent need to enter your details and MFA code (ie once you've given a valid MFA code to a 3rd party app it can maintain access indefinitely unless you change your password) and some of the developers don't sign up to standards such as the European General Data Protection Act which we believe are relevant to cars with level of logging Tesla provide.
+Irrespective, the polling of the car will keep computers awake and can increase the vampire drain considerably.

 Also avoided excessive use of the Tesla App.
 Every time you access the car data you are starting up computers and increasing the drain on the battery.
 Owners sometimes like to check in on the car every few hours when on holiday especially if they are worried about the battery drain and this will just accelerate the vampire drain.

-While a great option, this is a simply dreadful option for vampire drain.
+While a great option, this is a simply dreadful option with respect to vampire drain.
 The car is kept in a high state of power consumption and is the single most important thing you should turn off to minimise battery drain.

 Within the car there is a power management option for energy saving and Always connected.
 The most efficient combination if Energy Saving = On and Always connected left unticked.